 Note: Oracle SOA uses Quartz to maintain its jobs and schedules in the database.
-The system clocks for the SOA WebLogic cluster must be synchronized to enable Quartz jobs to run correctly across the cluster.
+The system clocks for the SOA WebLogic cluster must be synchronized to enable proper functioning of jobs, adapters, and Oracle B2B.

 1. Change directory to the location of the Configuration Wizard.
 This is within the SOA home directory.
 (It is recommended that all database instances should be up.)